opendocsg/opendoc-supreme-court-practice-directions/PART-06-Evidence--Witnesses-Affidavits-And-Exhibits.md

 		<li>Issuance of subpoenas</li>
 		<li>Release of witness upon completion of evidence</li>
 	</ul>
+    <li>56A.
+Giving of evidence by person outside Singapore through live video or live television link in any proceedings (other than proceedings in a criminal matter)</li>
 	<li>57.
 Form of affidavits</li>
 	<li>58.
 Non-documentary exhibits to affidavits</li>
 	<li>59.
 Documentary exhibits to affidavits</li>